Professional Asphalt Repair in Philadelphia, Pennsylvania

 The new hole is then added to the patching mixture, and a roller is run over it to make the surface compact.

 Permanent, or full-depth patching, is yet another permanent repairing technique.
-Our experts excavate the patching area to around 5 inches or more and extend a foot into the adjacent area for firmer support.
+Professional asphalt contractors excavate the patching area to around 5 inches or more and extend a foot into the adjacent area for firmer support.

-Later, we apply a tack coat to the asphalt mixture and fill it back to bond it properly.
+Later, asphalt professionals apply a tack coat to the asphalt mixture and fill it back to bond it properly.

 Throw and roll is a quick-fix technique.
 Generally, this works excellent for emergency cases.
 For instance, an severe weather condition may unexpectedly damage a pavement that requires a quick fix to ensure smooth traffic movement.

-Our professionals reach the site moments after the emergency and proceed with a quick fix.
-Typically, we add liquid asphalt to the hole and then run a roller to make it even.
+Asphalt professionals reach the site moments after the emergency and proceed with a quick fix.
+Typically, asphalt contractors add liquid asphalt to the hole and then run a roller to make it even.

 Get in Touch With Us